 Alvaro Morata’s life has been better off thanks to their secure, supportive, nurturing, and warm father-son relationship.

-Mother: Alvaro Morata’s mother, Susana Morata have been praised for the motherly care shown to her son in his career path.
+Alvaro Morata’s mother, Susana Morata, has been praised for the motherly care shown to her son in his career path.

 She disagrees even when advised that accepting transfers is a big part in his maturing process as both a person and a player.
 She always wants her son to be within and in the Spanish capital, Madrid.